- For current students

 1. A PhD course can be studied in Czech or English language.

-3. If a PhD applicant from abroad wishes to study the course in Czech language then the applicant is entitled to get a fellowship like all Czech students 6300 Kč.
-(This is approximately 250 Euro monthly.
+2. PhD student is entitled to get a fellowship 10500 Kč.
+(This is approximately 400 Euro monthly.
 It is a rather modest sum of money, but it can cover basic expenses and accommodation in a dormitory.)
-The fellowship is raised at the beginning of the 2nd year to 7.600 Kč monthly (~ 300 Euro monthly).
+The fellowship is raised after passing state exam to 12500 Kč monthly (~ 480 Euro monthly).
 (See Note 1.)

 II PhD tutors